Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 )
 #test(
   "Dynamic window", "Multiple settings can be opened at the same time and each setting box will reflow based on how much space is available.", [
-    Resizing worked for all testers and overall feedback to resizing was positive.
+    Resizing worked for all users and overall feedback to resizing was positive.
   ], [
     - Search bar hide is not very smooth, maybe add animation
     - Selected category is not highlighted (fixed)